Building apps

 To change the order of fields in the field editor, use the up and down arrows that display when you hover over a field.

-Reordering fields can be useful when creating derived fields, which may reference fields that precede it in the field editor.
+Reordering fields can be necessary when creating derived fields, which can reference fields that precede it in the field editor.
 Additionally, reordering fields can be helpful to speed up reviews or support downstream integrations, because fields are displayed in processed results in the same order as in the field editor.

-If you have custom cleaning functions in your project that reference preceding fields, be aware that reordering fields can break the cleaning function.
+If you have derived fields or custom functions in your project that reference preceding fields, be aware that reordering fields can break the reference.

 Viewing results across documents